Could Napoleon have escaped from St. Helena?

 Over the years conspiracy theorists have contended that Napoleon did escape from St. Helena, winding up either in Europe or the United States; and that it was not Napoleon who was buried on St. Helena in 1821 and removed to Paris in 1840, but an alleged double (candidates for this role vary, depending on the theory).
 (7) This is the basis of the films The Emperor’s New Clothes (2001) and Monsieur N (2003).

 While I am firmly in the camp of those who believe Napoleon died on St. Helena, it is fun to speculate about what might have happened if he had escaped.
+You can read an excerpt from Napoleon in America here.

 You might also enjoy: